shidalgo12/Final_Project/README.md

 #### NBA
 ![](Machine_Learning/Images/nba_heat_map.png)
 ### SEABORN SCATTERED FACETGRID
 These grids illustrate the correlation of on-court actions by player position.
-This shows that Guards have taken more action making field goals.
-Centers have dominated blocking shots while highly contributing to field goals as well.
-Guards drive a greater number of Assists when stealing the ball.
-Forwards land in between each comparison.
+1) This shows that Guards have taken more action making field goals vs. blocking attempted shots.
+2) Centers have dominated blocking shots while highly contributing to field goals as well.
+3) Centers make numerous offensive rebounds that often do not turn into 3-Pointers.
+4) Guards drive a greater number of Assists when stealing the ball.
+5) Forwards land in between each comparison.
 #### Field Goals Made vs. Blocks
 ![](Machine_Learning/Images/FGMvsBLK.png)
 #### Offensive Rebounds vs 3-Point Shots